Image of the project

 Global knowledge platform about violence prevention for the World Health Organization

-High-quality data on interpersonal violence is scattered across a myriad of specialist websites, statistical databases, technical reports, and exclusive academic journals.
-Together with the World Health Organization we built a platform which brings together the existing scientific information including studies on prevalence of interpersonal violence, its consequences, risk factors, prevention and response strategies.
+Violence Info is a collection of current, published scientific information on interpersonal violence.
+It provides information on the prevalence of violence, its consequences, risk factors, prevention and response strategies.
 The data for each category of violence is analyzable through various visualizations to present a more accurate picture of the magnitude, severity, and consequences for individuals and society.

 Introducing the different types of violence